pierrehoudayer/RUBIS/README.md

 - [x] Implement a function for computing the gravitational moments from the deformed model.
 - [x] Allow the user to choose a multiple index $(N_1, N_2, \ldots, N_k)$ polytrope (with potential density discontinuities on the interfaces) as a 1D model to deform.
 - [ ] Search for precise integration methods in order to provide an alternative version (in spherical coordinates) relying on the analytical solution to Poisson's equation.
-- [ ] Implement a radiative flux model on the deformed surface
+- [ ] Implement a radiative flux model on the deformed surface to model the gravitaty darkening caused by the rotation.

 See the [open issues](https://github.com/pierrehoudayer/RUBIS/issues) for a list of proposed features (and known issues).